Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-DeEK7w3qPyg.md

 # [September 8th, 2020 Livestream](../2020-09-08.md)
 ## Q&A: Releasing a Vinyl on the Merch Store ?
 https://www.youtube.com/watch?v=DeEK7w3qPyg
-This question was possibly duplicated with a more recent answer: [November 2nd, 2021 Livestream Q&A: Is the OST coming on vinyl?](./yt-a95G0B-fLdc.md) [https://www.youtube.com/watch?v=a95G0B-fLdc](https://www.youtube.com/watch?v=a95G0B-fLdc)
+This question was possibly duplicated with a more recent answer: [November 9th, 2021 Livestream Q&A: Will there be a Satisfactory Soundtrack vinyl disc?](./yt-KHMpvF2OS08.md) [https://www.youtube.com/watch?v=KHMpvF2OS08](https://www.youtube.com/watch?v=KHMpvF2OS08)

 ### Topics